Pope Gregory I: Apocrisiariate (579–585)

 Gregory's theological disputes with Patriarch Eutychius would leave a "bitter taste for the theological speculation of the East" with Gregory that continued to influence him well into his own papacy.
 According to Western sources, Gregory's very public debate with Eutychius culminated in an exchange before Tiberius II where Gregory cited a biblical passage in support of the view that Christ was corporeal and palpable after his Resurrection; allegedly as a result of this exchange, Tiberius II ordered Eutychius's writings burned.
 Ekonomou views this argument, though exaggerated in Western sources, as Gregory's "one achievement of an otherwise fruitless apokrisiariat".
 In reality, Gregory was forced to rely on Scripture because he could not read the untranslated Greek authoritative works.

 Gregory left Constantinople for Rome in 585, returning to his monastery on the Caelian Hill.
 Gregory was elected by acclamation to succeed Pelagius II in 590, when the latter died of the plague spreading through the city.
 Gregory was approved by an Imperial iussio from Constantinople the following September (as was the norm during the Byzantine Papacy).

 Controversy with Eutychius

 In Constantinople, Gregory took issue with the aged Patriarch Eutychius of Constantinople, who had recently published a treatise, now lost, on the General Resurrection.
 Eutychius maintained that the resurrected body "will be more subtle than air, and no longer palpable".
-Gregory opposed with the palpability of the risen Christ in Luke 24:39.
+Gregory opposed and used the palpability of the risen Christ in Luke 24:39 as evidence.
 As the dispute could not be settled, the Byzantine emperor, Tiberius II Constantine, undertook to arbitrate.
 He decided in favor of palpability and ordered Eutychius' book to be burned.
 Shortly after both Gregory and Eutychius became ill; Gregory recovered, but Eutychius died on 5 April 582, at age 70.
 On his deathbed Eutychius recanted impalpability and Gregory dropped the matter.